-Set row counter to 0.
 Change to stockinette stitch size and orange yarn with all stitches on the main bed.

-The color change will occur after the decreases that are described below have begun.
 You may alter the position of the color change to change the proportion of the white tip of the "candy" to the rest of the hat if you like.
 This suggested row count is based on commonly seen proportions but different brands do proportion the candy colors in unique ways.

 Seam the edges of the pieces together with mattress stitch or a similar seam.